Container Gardening Tips

 Spots showing on the leaves: This is often some kind of plant disease.
 Take a sample to your nursery and try applying the appropriate fungicide.

 Fall & Winter

 Since we live in a moderate winter temperature area, we also bring our outside plants in to the garage and set up an iron plant rack near the window.
-We keep a flannel sheet near the rack to cover the plants if it dips way below freezing, but mostly we can just leave them uncovered and in the direct lighting.
+We keep a sheet near the rack to cover the plants if it dips way below freezing, but mostly we can just leave them uncovered and near window lighting.
 Don't forget to water the plants all winter long and before you know it, it will be time to put them back outside!

 Select A Plant That Is Meant To Be in a Container